-As part of the Pittsburgh Water and Sewer Authority’s Community Lead Response, we are beginning to use orthophosphate to reduce lead levels in tap water.
-Orthophosphate is a food-grade additive that demonstrated to be very effective at reducing corrosions from lead pipes.
+As part of the Pittsburgh Water and Sewer Authority’s Community Lead Response, we began to use orthophosphate to reduce lead levels in tap water in spring of 2019.

 We have built four new facilities to add orthophosphate to the water distribution system.
 Beginning in spring 2019, we are flushing the distribution system by opening hydrants in preparation to add the orthophosphate.